API reference for core module¶

 update ¶

 Updates internal state of this module.
-This should not modify objective.update
+This should not modify objective.update.

-methods is optional and allows certain meta-modules to be used,
+Specifying update and apply methods is optional and allows certain meta-modules to be used,

 Parameters: